Day trading is a strategy for investors who want to open trades and close them by the end of the day. This page teaches

 Day traders who implement scalping execute as many as a few hundred trades in a day while trying to benefit from small price movements.
 Trades in this case are opened when the markets are moving up or down.
 The idea with scalping is that small profits when compounded amount to large gains at the end of the day.

 Range trading is a day trading strategy that mostly focuses on support and resistance levels in the market.
-In this case, day traders plot resistance and support levels that will act as points of entry depending on how price moves.
+In this case, day traders plot resistance and support levels that will act as points of entry depending on how the price moves.